-- 6. Operational Risk: Risk of loss resulting from inadequate or failed internal processes, people and systems or from external events. - a.
-IT Risk: Risk of loss resulting from failure of computer hardware, software, devices, systems, applications and networks. - Information Security Risk: Risk of loss resulting from information security/cyber security breaches. - c.
-Business Continuity Risk: Risk of loss resulting from the prospective inability to resume operations in the event of a disaster. - d.
+- 6. Operational Risk: Risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
+This definition includes legal risk, but excludes strategic and reputational risk. - a.
+Information Technology (IT) Risk: Risk of loss resulting from adverse outcome, damage, loss, violation, failure or disruption associated with the use of or reliance on computer hardware, software, devices, systems, applications and networks. - Information Security Risk: Risk of loss resulting from information security/cyber security breaches. - c.
+Business Continuity Risk: Risk of loss resulting from a prolonged interruption in business operations. - d.
 Regulatory Risk: Risk of loss arising from probable mid-stream changes in the regulatory regime affecting current position and/or strategy. - e.
-Compliance Risk: Risk of loss resulting from failure to comply with laws, regulations, rules, related self-regulatory organization standards, and codes of conduct applicable to its banking activities. - f.
-Money Laundering/Terrorist Financing (ML/TF) Risk: Risk of loss resulting from the involvement in money laundering and terrorist financing activities. - g.
+Compliance Risk: Current and prospective risk to earnings or capital arising from violations of, or non-conformance with, laws, rules, regulations, prescribed practices, internal policies and procedures, or ethical standards. - f.
+Money Laundering/Terrorist Financing (ML/TF) Risk: Risk of loss arising from a covered person's4 failure to prevent itself from being used as a money laundering site and conduit for the proceeds of unlawful activities as well as financing the act of terrorism. - g.
 Fraud Risk: Risk of loss resulting from falling victim to activities involving internal and/or external fraud. - h.
-Legal Risk: Risk of loss resulting from uncertainty of legal proceedings that we are currently or expected to be involved in. - i.
+Legal Risk: Risk of loss resulting from uncertainty of legal proceedings that the Bank is currently or expected to be involved in. - i.
 Human Resource Risk: Risk of loss arising from non-compliance with the Human Resources policies including Code of Conduct. - 7.
-Strategic Risk: Risk of loss arising from adverse business decisions or lack of responsiveness to industry changes. - 8.
-Reputation Risk: Risk of loss arising from negative public opinion. - 9.
+Strategic Risk: Current and prospective impact on earnings or capital arising from adverse business decisions, improper implementation of decisions, or lack of responsiveness to industry changes and other external developments. - 8.
+Reputational Risk: Risk to earnings, capital, and liquidity arising from negative perception on the Bank of its customers, shareholders, investors, and employees, market analysts, the media, and other stakeholders such as regulators and other government agencies, that can adversely affect the bank's ability to maintain existing business relationships, establish new businesses or partnerships, or continuously access varied sources of funding. - 9.
 Environmental and Social (E&S) Risk: Risk of potential financial, legal, and/or reputational negative effect of E&S issues on the bank.
 E&S issues include environmental pollution, climate risk (both physical and transition risks), hazards to human health, safety and security, and threats to community, biodiversity and cultural heritage, among others.